 Then use the Move tool (V) to place the subject correctly.
 Here, I put the women on top of the cliff.
 This is the base of our simple composite image.

-Step 5: Create a Layer Mask to Match Colour Tones
+Step 5: Create a Layer Mask to Match Color Tones

 Grab your subject layer and drag it over the ‘Add a layer mask’ button at the bottom of the Layers panel.

-Next, in the Adjustments panel, click the Colour Balance icon.
-This opens an adjustment layer for colour balance.
+Next, in the Adjustments panel, click the Color Balance icon.
+This opens an adjustment layer for color balance.

 Now you want to drag your layer mask onto this new adjustment layer.
 If a pop-up box comes up, press yes to replace the layer mask.